kesevone/aiolava/README.md

 # :a: Aiolava — a simple and convenient asynchronous library for working with the Business Lava API.

 ### You will be able to create invoices with all the parameters that are available in the Lava API, as well as receive information about them after creation.
-Also, you can get information about the balance, and in the future methods will be implemented under the Lava Payoff API.
+Also, you can get information about the balance, and in the future, methods for the Payoff API, the Reccurent API will be implemented

 ## :arrow_heading_down: Installation (pip or git)
 ```